 Duke University School of Law Overview

-Formerly known as Trinity College, Duke University School of Law is one of Duke’s 10 specialty schools.
+Formerly known as Trinity College, Duke University School of Law is one of Duke's 10 specialty schools.
 Founded in 1904, it has since become one of the most renowned institutions for studying law in the country.
-In 2020, they had the second-highest bar exam pass rate (98%) in the nation.
-Duke University consistently appears on the list of “T-14” law schools.
+In 2022, they are in the top 5 highest bar exam pass rates (97.21%) in the nation.
+Duke University consistently appears on the list of "T-14" law schools.
 Over the years, the institution has educated some of the greatest leaders, law professionals, and even presidents.